 This is a response to some concerns posed about my previous post, I Asked for This Suffering.
-My friend said that he was wondering about what I said about God being sort of proud of Adam and Eve for eating of the tree.
+My friend said that he was wondering about my implying that God would be proud of Adam and Eve for eating of the tree.
 He added that “it would seem too much like “an evil game or ploy” for God to tell them not to eat of the tree but hoping that they would disobey Him and eat it so that they would acquire the knowledge of good and evil.”

 I follow what he is saying about how what I present sounds like God is setting them up; that would have been an evil game or ploy.
 What I am seeing is slightly different.

 There were two special trees in the garden: the tree of the knowledge of good and evil and the tree of life.
 I’m using the Jerusalem Bible and in Gen 2:16-18 or so,

 Yahweh God gave the man this admonishment, “You may eat indeed of all the trees in the garden.
 Nevertheless of the tree of the knowledge of good and evil you are not to eat, for on the day you eat of it you shall most surely die.”

 It was not a commandment or a law but an admonishment (a caution, a warning, or advice).
 Also, what does God mean by “die?”
 Die to their one-ness with Him?
 Die to the ‘old man’ and taking on the new?
 Dying as Jesus did to be resurrected fully Christ?
 That isn’t clear.